 Another question asked member companies to comment on whether or not the company includes customer service level requirements in their SLAs, with 88% of member companies indicating that they do so.
 The challenge with including these measures within the actual agreement is the increased need to keep the SLA updated with the appropriate measures and related performance targets.
 This is especially true in dealing with multiple business units that have varied levels of complexity in their operations.
 This can often result in the need to tailor the SLA to the specific needs of each business unit.

 While 88% have implemented SLAs that include customer service level requirements, only 27% report that they are effective at helping to set expectations and responsibilities, with an additional 46% reporting that SLAs are somewhat effective, but do not address all of the issues.
 27% of respondents indicate that their SLAs are ineffective.

 One of the challenges is ensuring SLAs stay current as work processes, provided services, and business relationships change.
-Fortunately, 60% of responding companies have completed a formal SLA review during the past 2 years, which is an important step towards establishing a service level measurement process that is meaningful.
+Fortunately, 60% of responding companies have completed a formal SLA review during the past 2 years, which is an important step toward establishing a service level measurement process that is meaningful.

-Regardless of the approach your company prefers as it relates to the use of Service Level Agreements in Shared Services, at the appropriate stage in the Shared Services lifecycle they can be a powerful tool to help key customers and stakeholders develop confidence in the support they are receiving and to avoid often costly and time consuming conflicts and disagreements.
+Regardless of the approach, your company prefers as it relates to the use of Service Level Agreements in Shared Services, at the appropriate stage in the Shared Services lifecycle they can be a powerful tool to help key customers and stakeholders develop confidence in the support they are receiving and to avoid often costly and time-consuming conflicts and disagreements.
 As the relationship matures, the need for a formal agreement of this type can, in many cases, be reduced or even eliminated.